Starmer’s vote losing Brexit Policy Crashed the ‘RED WALL’ not Flag Shaggers

 patriotism is not connected with nationalism, as Marxists and Marxist-Leninists denounce nationalism as a bourgeois ideology developed under capitalism that sets workers against each other.
 Socialist patriotism is commonly advocated directly alongside proletarian internationalism, with communist parties regarding the two concepts as compatible with each other.
 The concept has been attributed by Soviet writers[who?] to Karl Marx and Vladimir Lenin.

 Lenin separated patriotism into what he defined as proletarian, socialist patriotism from bourgeois nationalism.
-Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations, however he also condemned chauvinism and claimed there were both justified and unjustified feelings of national pride.
+Lenin promoted the right of all nations to self-determination and the right to unity of all workers within nations, however, he also condemned chauvinism and claimed there were both justified and unjustified feelings of national pride.
 Lenin believed that nations subjected to imperial rule had the right to seek national liberation from imperial rule.
-And has Jeremy Corbyn once stated, “We don’t want to live in a European empire!”
+And as Jeremy Corbyn once stated, “We don’t want to live in a European empire!”

 Starmer has a disconnect with the people indicative of all political grifters.